 As farmers, we’re optimistically looking forward to next year, focusing on the things that will help our operation remain sustainable.
 Like most of you, my farm is not a monoculture.
 I operate a multi-crop operation between Lubbock and Amarillo, Texas, with cows and stockers in the mix.
 We are currently dealing with extended severe drought, loss of irrigation water, increasing input costs and uncertain government farm programs.
 I have seen all of these before and probably will again, but I know I’m not alone in this effort to hunker down and roll with the punches.
 It’s a daunting task, but one we as farmers can accomplish.

 I want my farm to remain sustainable for the future, and as we address this increasingly important topic, it relates to broader climate discussions and policy initiatives for the coming year.
-We, as farmers, have work to do beyond our own innate desire to
+We, as farmers, have work to do beyond our own innate desire to be sustainable.

 For generations we have striven to leave a better place for our children, help our rural ag communities continue to thrive, and hopefully leave the small piece of earth we have been blessed to tend better when we pass it onto the next hands.
 We are so few in number, yet so vital to this nation’s economy, and that is our story of sustainability we must tell better!